csernazs/misc/docs/python_programming_guide.md

 where I collect all the resources the test needs and then yield this from a fixture.

-For mocking I prefer to use the `pytest-mocker` plugin.
+For mocking I prefer to use the `pytest-mock` plugin.

 Create coverage reports.
 100% is not a target, and not the percentage which matters but the uncovered lines.
 Some IDEs have plugins which can show the results instantly, but a html can also be rendered from the coverage report.

+For variable comparison `dirty-equals` is a great library.

 # Usability, UX